niwz/AppStore/README.md

 # AppStore

-This project is a replica of the App Store UI using UIKit and Apple's public iTunes API.
+This project is a replica of the App Store iOS app using UIKit and Apple's public iTunes API.

 ![Custom cell animations](demo/cell_animation.gif)